Manual Handling

 Read More >

 What Are The Employers' Duties Under The Manual Handling Regulations?
-As an employer, you must have an understanding of the following areas to help you assess the risks involved in manual handling.
-This outline will give you the understanding you will need to carry out assessments that ensure safety for you, your team and members of the public when manually handling objects at work.
+As an employer, you must clearly understand the following areas to assess the risks involved in manual handling effectively.
+This outline will provide you with the experience necessary to carry out assessments that ensure safety for you, your team, and members of the public when manually handling objects at work.

 Read More >